 If sentenced to a Referral Order, an offender will be referred to a Youth Offender Panel, which involves volunteer members of the community, carers, parents, victims and the young offender, agreeing a plan of action in the form of a 'contract' to repair the harm done to the victim and to prevent any future offending.
 They ensure young offenders take responsibility for their behaviour by giving victims a chance to say how committing the offence has affected them.

-If you need more information about youth offender panels please contact us via the online enquiry form available from the Contact us panel located at the top-right of this page.
+If you need more information about youth offender panels you can contact us online.

 If sentenced to a referral order an offender will be referred to a youth offender panel, which involves volunteer members of the community, carers, parents, victims and the young offender, agreeing a plan of action in the form of a 'contract' to repair the harm done to the victim and to prevent any future offending.
 They ensure young offenders take responsibility for their behaviour by giving victims a chance to say how committing the offence has affected them.

-If you need more information about joining the youth offender panel please contact us via the online enquiry form available from the Contact us panel located at the top-right of this page.
+If you need more information about joining the youth offender panel you can contact us online.

 We don’t expect people to have all the skills necessary to be a youth offender panel member from the start.
 We will provide both initial and regular training once you become a panel member.